blynkkk/docs/blynk.apps/automations.md

 For example, if you sett **limit period **to one hour for such automation:  _"When temperature is higher than 20º, send Email Notification". _Let's look at possible timeline:

 * _9:30_ - Device sends the temperature value of 21º.
 Automation is triggered and notification was sent to the recipient.
-Limit period timer started.
+Limit period timer started
 * _9:40_ - Device sends the temperature value of 22º.
 Notification is not sent because 1 hour hasn't  passed yet.
-Limit period timer is now at 10 minutes since the first trigger.
+Limit period timer is now at 10 minutes since the first trigger
 * _10:30_ - Limit period timer resets
 * _10:31_ - Device sends the temperature value of 22º.
-Notificaiton will be sent again, as one hour has already passed since first occurrence.
+Notificaiton will be sent again, as one hour has already passed since first occurrence